KLeaveck/migration-readme/README.md

 Update this variable to be "index" if server language is PHP or "default" if server language is ASP

 #### 10. WP_PLUGIN_CODE_DISPLAY
-These configurations give users a variety of options on how to deal with plugin tags.
+These configurations give users a variety of options on how to deal with WordPress plugin tags.

 #### 11. Adjusting def process_rows_from_csv(row, i, xml_doc) function
 If using a migration map you may need to configure the def process_rows_from_csv(row, i, xml_doc) function to reflect the setup of your migration-map.csv.
 Navigate to migrate_from_wordpress.rb file and scroll down until you locate the def process_rows_from_csv(row, i, xml_doc) function.
 Inside of the function, there are 3 variables that need to be updated if they are not already pointing to the correct index on your migration map.